googleapis/google-cloud-python/docs/pubsub-usage.rst

 Authentication / Configuration
 ------------------------------

-- Use :class:`Client <gcloud.pubsub.client.Client>` objects to configure
+- Use :class:`Client <google.cloud.pubsub.client.Client>` objects to configure
   your applications.

 - In addition to any authentication configuration, you should also set the